 I’m no hero.
 I’ve never done anything heroic in my life.
-But I believe every human heart has that spark of heroism.
-I set out to fan the fire as best I can.
+But I believe every human heart has that spark of heroism, and that when we set out to change our own lives, to live our own stories and journeys, we also inspire and help others.

 Can Adventure Be a Religion?